benchopt/benchopt/doc/how.rst

       the running time.
 The parameter is called ``tol`` and should be a positive float.

+    - ``'callback'``: in this case, the ``run`` method of the solver will call at each iteration a callback function that computes the objective until a high number of iteration is reached.

 BenchOpt supports different types of solvers:

    - :ref:`python_solvers`